Juniper Ridge Fire Opal

 Link: juniperridgeopal.com

-The road into the Juniper Ridge opal mine was a little bumpy.
-Violent sloshing noises from the five gallon water cooler echoed in our ears as we made the trip in.
-Joe one of the partners in the mine drove ahead of us and led the way.
-We began the journey from the Quartz Mountain snowpark wich is located up the highway a spell from Bly Oregon.
-When we arrived we parked and Joe introduced us to the mine and pointed out the various colors of material located around the digging area.
-I knew where I wanted to dig right away it was an area on the right side of the pit.
-He had pointed out the areas where the reds and yellows were but they were deep down in the pit with the walls over your head.
-After I chose my site there on the right side he showed me how to dig in and work my way down.
-The tools I brought with me however were useless because the rock was hard and compact, too compact for a standard rock pick.
-My mother and my Aunt used their picks to chip away at the earth with some success.
-Luckily for us the mine provided chisels and sledge hammers for us to use.
-The chisels were a foot long and pretty beefy just the thing we needed to break the rock and dirt.
-I learned that digging out the opals in one piece is a little like trying to get out a piece of glass that is set in concrete, very difficult.
-Joe told me that the bigger chunks of rock you can get to break off the bigger the opals you will recover.
-So I spent the day breaking off the largest chunks of rock I could muster.
-I found a lot of very good stuff in the spot I had chosen although I'll have to admit there were times when I wanted to quit because the work was so hard..
+The road into the Juniper Ridge Opal Mine was extremely bumpy.
+Joe, one of the partners in the mine, drove ahead of us leading the way through the dense forest of trees.
+We began the journey from the Quartz Mountain Snowpark, outside of Bly, Oregon where we met at 8:00 AM.
+Excitement and anticipation were thick in the truck as we bumped along.
+When we finally arrived at the mine, we found a good parking place and Joe introduced us to the mine and gave us a super tour of the area pointing out the various types and colors of collectible rock material that is located around the digging area.
+I knew where I wanted to dig right away.
+It was an area on the right side of the pit.
+After I chose my site there on the pit wall, he showed me how to dig in and work my way carefully down the wall.
+While the mine owners provide chisels and sledge hammers for folks, we came well prepared with gads, picks, chisels and hammers.
+You need good strong chisels and picks to break up the rock and dirt at the Juniper Ridge!
+I learned that digging out the opals in one piece is a little like trying to get out a piece of glass that has been set in concrete- very difficult.
+Joe told me that the bigger the chunk of rock you can get to break of, the bigger the opals will be that you will recover.
+So I spent the day breaking off the largest chunks of rock I could manage.
+I found a lot of very good stuff in the spot I had chosen, although I'll have to admit there were times when I wanted to quit because the work was so hard.
 My mother worked most of the day trying to free one red opal the size of a saucer stuck in the wall about a foot or two in.
 She would never have gotten anything if it weren't for Joe using a chisel and hammer to remove a large section of wall that was blocking her way.
-She ended up with the nicest color of the day, her pieces were only large chips off the block but they were gorgeous pieces.
-Shirly found some nice material but nothing spectacular this was because using a chisel and sledge hammer was not the easiest thing for her to do.
-We worked from about 8:00 am to about 3:00 pm and called it quits.
-My arms were sore and the grip of my right hand was stuck in about the same size and shape of the handle of that sledge hammer, but hey, at least my bucket was full!
+She ended up with the nicest color of the day.
+Her pieces were only large chips off the block but they were gorgeous pieces.
+We worked from about 8:00 am to about 3:00 pm and then called it quits.
+My arms were sore and my right hand was stuck in about the same size and shape as the handle of that sledge hammer, but, hey, at least my bucket was full!

 Home